elizabethdaly/data-analysis-project/README.md

 ![tipVSbill](images/tipVSbill.png)

+### 2.3 Start looking at categories of diner  <a name="sec2p3></a>
 We can use Pandas **groupby()** to get more detailed information about tipping behaviour for each category of diner.
+We are concerned with the fractional tip.
 From this part of the notebook, we can conclude that:
 1. It seems that non-smokers, regardless of their sex, leave similar tips (about 16%).
 2. On the other hand, for smokers, females leave higher tips than males on average (18% versus 15%).
 3. The most frequently-occurring party size is 2 (156 of the total), followed by 3 (38), and 4 (37).
 There are only a handful of observations related to party sizes of 1, 5, and 6.